dgrundel/woo-product-importer/README.md

 - Include the full category "path" in your CSV, separated by forward slashes.
 - For example, to add a product in a category called "Spoons", with a parent category of "Utensils", inside another category called "Kitchen", set your CSV field to "Kitchen/Utensils/Spoons".
-- The plugin will create the entire hierarchy if it does not exist.
-If some parts exist, but others do not, it will fill in the blanks.
+- The plugin will create the hierarchy if it does not exist.

 **Other Items on the To Do List**
 - Test and refine handling of existing product.
 I suspect that certain existing attributes will be overwritten if not explicitly re-set in the CSV.